 What to do at Cobá?

-Cobá is a surprising archaeological zone.
+Cobá is a surprising archaeological site.
 There are many unexplored places, and due to its importance among the Mayan world, there could be more remains covered by the jungle.

 Following a Sac-bé